-While both Hub spot & Salesforce integrate with lots of other software including each other (the amount of info that can be monetarized on salesforce through hub spot is limited though.)
+While both Hub spot & Salesforce integrate with lots of other software, including each other (the amount of info that can be monetarized on salesforce through hub spot is limited, though.)
 HubSpot offers Instagram scheduling, which is a unique feature of the product.
 While Salesforce supports both Oracle & SAP, which HubSpot does not, that can give another clue on what scale of business these two companies have in mind.

 Then comes mailing & reporting consequently.

-When it comes to Reporting, Salesforce sure outshines itself because it benefits most from one of its most potent assets, which are Flexibility.
+When it comes to Reporting, Salesforce sure outshines itself because it benefits most from one of its most potent assets, which is Flexibility.
 With a limitless range of in-depth options and details.
 It can get as specific and complicated as you would like.
 So feel free to knock yourself out.

 CRM for Hubspot is free.
 Everyone knows that already.
 So what are the other things that we do not know?

 That CRM is not the only service Hubspot is offering, for as CRM is on a forever free plan, Hubspot provides a couple more functions, which are “Marketing Hub” & “Sales Hub,” both with different layers of features supported and pricing of course.